yutaokkots/Design-Patterns/README.md

 - Because design patterns encapsulate solutions to recurring problems, conceptualizing and understanding patterns allows for an **abstraction for reasoning about designs**.
 - The patterns integrate and encapsulate **best practices** that have been proven to work.
-- Bridges the gap between high level design concepts with implementation allowing for easier **transition between design and development**.
+- Patterns bridge the gap between high level design concepts with implementation allowing for easier **transition between design and development**.
 - Having a common **design vocabulary** allows common language for discussion among developers.
 - Patterns enable **documentation** of explicit solutions to common problems.

 # OOP Design Patterns Table